 Why is it hard to reply to emails?

 It’s because there are many things to consider that often require a lot of research, which is both difficult and time-consuming.

-Besides, if you give the wrong answer, it may cost a lot of money in re-programming or doing the whole thing all over again.
+Besides, if you give the wrong answer, it may cost a lot of money in re-development or doing the whole thing all over again.
 Still, it does not help to completely ignore emails either.

 You have three choices if you’re still unsure on what to answer: